 Would you like to help us improve this Web site or do you want to get involved in the Association?
 There are many ways you can join in:

-- Join the Illinois Chapter of the Lincoln Highway Association and the national organization with over one thousand members!
+- Join the Illinois Lincoln Highway Association and the national organization with more than one thousand members!
 Go here for a form to print off and toss in the mail!
-Memberships start at $45 a year, and include four issues of the Lincoln Highway Forum journal and four issues a year of the Land of Lincoln News, the newsletter of the Illinois Lincoln Highway Association.
+Memberships start at $45 a year and include four issues of the Lincoln Highway Forum journal.

 - Find the Facebook group for the Lincoln Highway.